The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 Split-Level 1970s Kitchens Need Their Own Check

-- How the kitchen connects to the dining area.
+- How the kitchen connects to the dining area and whether one opening fixes it or needs more.

-- How flooring will transition between levels.
+- How flooring will transition between levels when the wall is gone.

 What to Keep and What to Skip

-Keep what gives the room its structure.
+Keep what gives the room structure and helps the house work.

-Skip the updates that fight the house:
+Skip the updates that fight the house or the kitchen's actual constraints:

 FAQ